MARTIMM/gnome-gtk3/docs/index.md

 ---
+title: Interfacing Perl6 to Gnome GTK+
+#nav_title: Home
+nav_menu: default-nav
 layout: default
-title: Home Page
-nav_title: Home
-nav_menu: navigation
 ---

 # What is this all about